Cas-07/EdSquared_documentation/support.md

 - **Swipe Right to Go Back**:
   - Swipe right to return to the previous screen for quick navigation.

+- **Home Icon for Dashboard**:
+  - A **Home** icon is located at the top right corner of the screen.
+Tap this icon to return to your main dashboard at any time.

 - **Menu Navigation for Tutors**:
   - Tap the **Menu** button at the bottom to access context-specific options, which vary depending on where you are in the app.